Graduate Diploma of Financial Planning

 Interested in a qualification that enhances and further develops your core financial planning competencies?

-If you're a current financial planner returning to study, you will develop and refine your knowledge and analytical skills to better support the needs of your clients.
+If you are a current financial planner returning to study, you will develop and refine your knowledge and analytical skills to better support the needs of your clients.
 Whether you're looking to start your career in financial planning or progress it, under the guidance of industry-active teachers you will learn about:

 - the theoretical principles underlying the rules, regulations and practices that apply in financial planning